Ludmila (footballer)

-Ludmila da Silva (born 1 December 1994), commonly known as Ludmila, is a Brazilian professional footballer who plays as a forward for Atlético Madrid of Spain's Primera División and the Brazil women's national team.
+Ludmila da Silva (born 1 December 1994), commonly known as Ludmila, is a Brazilian professional footballer who plays as a forward for Chicago Stars FC of the American National Women's Soccer League (NWSL) and the Brazil national team.

 Club career

-A high school athletics champion, Ludmila took up organised football at the relatively late age of 15.
+A high school athletics champion, Ludmila took up organized football at the relatively late age of 15.
 She was noticed by a scout from CA Juventus and then moved on to play for São Caetano, Portuguesa, Rio Preto and São José as a fast and strong winger.

+Atlético Madrid

 In August 2017, Ludmila agreed to a transfer to Spanish Primera División club Atlético Madrid.
 Her exceptional pace led her to be dubbed: "Road Runner".
 Good performances and six goals in the first half season prompted Atlético to extend her initial two-year contract by another year in December 2017.

 In September 2018, Ludmila assisted the first goal and scored the second to eliminate Manchester City from the 2018–19 UEFA Women's Champions League Round of 32, securing Atlético's place in the Round of 16.

+Chicago Stars

+On 29 July 2024, the Chicago Red Stars (later named Chicago Stars FC) announced that they had signed Ludmila to a three-year contract through the 2026 season.
+She scored her first NWSL goal on September 21, 2024, lifting the team to a 1–0 victory over the San Diego Wave.
+The Red Stars would go on to qualify for the playoffs, where they lost to the Orlando Pride 4–1 in the first round.
+Ludmila was unable to play in the match, instead serving a three-game suspension following an altercation with Washington Spirit forward Rosemonde Kouassi during the penultimate game of the Red Stars' 2024 regular season.

+In a 3–3 draw with the North Carolina Courage on 22 August 2025, Ludmila scored a ten-minute hat-trick to help the Stars come back from a 2–0 deficit and tie the game; her flurry of goals set an NWSL record for fastest hat-trick in league history.
+She was subsequently named the NWSL Player of the Week for the first time in her career.